 Latin homoglyphs

-Cyrillic script has the following cross-script variants with Latin script, considering the code points short listed for Cyrillic script against all the Latin script code points short listed in MSR2.
-Like in the analysis for other scripts, Cyrillic GP has the opinion that only identical but not similar graphemes can be the subject of homoglyph relations, not similar graphemes.
+The Cyrillic script has the following cross-script variants with Latin script, considering the code points short listed for The Cyrillic script against all the Latin script code points short listed in MSR2.
+Like in the analysis for other scripts, the Cyrillic GP has the opinion that only identical but not similar graphemes can be the subject of homoglyph relations, not similar graphemes.
 However, see Section 6.2.1 for discussion on inclusion of h (U+0068) and һ (U+04BB) as variant code points.
-A full list of confusable code points is given in Appendix D. As noted above, Cyrillic GP was only considering lowercase letters.
+A full list of confusable code points is given in Appendix D. As noted above, the Cyrillic GP was only considering lowercase letters.